TimHanewich/Power-Platform-Assets/Demos/Virtual-Tables-Demo/readme.md

 - RateRequests table content: https://nmosi2.azurewebsites.net/nmosi/RateRequests
 - Associated metadata for the RateRequests table: https://nmosi2.azurewebsites.net/nmosi/$metadata

+The solution file that contains the core Dataverse records that resemble the data that is provided by the external REST API: [solution](./RateRequests_1_0_0_1.zip)

+Portal records that can be imported into an environment using [XrmToolbox](https://www.xrmtoolbox.com/): [Portal Records](./portal-records.xml)

 Associated code that handles the parsing of web requests, OData querying, sorting, etc. can be found in the CoreCode folder [here](./CoreCode/).

 ## Screenshots of Demo